ralna/GALAHAD/doc/Julia/rst-dir/arc_functions.rst

 	*
 		- status

-		-
-		  is a scalar variable of type Int32 that gives the exit status from the package.
+		- is a scalar variable of type Int32 that gives the exit status from the package.
 Possible values are:

+		  * **1**

-		  * 1. The import was succesful, and the package is ready for the solve phase
+                    The import was successful, and the package is ready for the solve phase

 .. index:: pair: function; arc_solve_with_mat
 .. _doxid-galahad__arc_8h_1aa952762f20eddedff0728c99ef8795b9: